SamanthaClarke1/SuperMegaUberTurboLasers/README.md

 Actually a pretty decent game if you want to try it, has support for controllers and everything. <3

 Prerequisites:
-* python 3 +
+* python 3+
 * pygame

 Install:
-* Get python from their website https://www.python.org/downloads/ .
+* Get python from their website https://www.python.org/downloads/ , and add it to the path.
 * Run pip install pygame in the cmd.

 Running: